serenayj/nlp_lab/content/authors/luna/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Grad Students
+  - Alumni
 ---

-Luna Peck is a Student Researcher interning with the LARK Lab for Summer 2025.
-Combining an industry background in embedded systems and an academic background in computational linguistics, Luna enjoys tackling the technical challenges posed by language technology and other AI systems.
-Currently, she is developing tools to help doctors, nurses, and other medical professionals create custom infographics tailored to specific patients.
-Beginning Fall 2025, Luna will pursue a PhD in Computer Science at the University of British Columbia, studying the fundamental mathematics of machine learning and neural network explainability under the supervision of Dr. Danica Sutherland.
+Luna Peck worked with us as a Student Researcher intern during the Summer 2025.
+Her work centered on developing tools to help doctors, nurses, and other medical professionals create custom infographics tailored to specific patients.
+As of Fall 2025, Luna is pursuing a PhD in Computer Science at the University of British Columbia, studying the fundamental mathematics of machine learning and neural network explainability under the supervision of Dr. Danica Sutherland.